• About

 green remodeling -- drawing of green power cord in shape of a house

 Remember to prioritize energy efficiency.
-This means insulating and sealing as much as possible and choosing energy-efficient appliances.
-Remember that spending a little more upfront for extra insulation or an efficient appliance or furnace is a smart investment because you will save more money over the life of the product.
+This means insulating and sealing as much as possible and choosing energy-efficient lighting and appliances.
+Remember that spending a little more upfront for extra insulation or an efficient furnace is a smart investment because you will save more money over the life of the product.

 Related: How eco-friendly choices can save you money